Sin City: Organizations

 Wallenquist Organization: A powerful crime syndicate led by Herr Wallenquist, a mysterious crime lord with a broad range of criminal enterprises to his name.
 Although they are one of the city's two "normal" criminal organizations, the Wallenquist management seems to be the most peaceful and forgiving of the various leaders.
 It is unknown which crime rings they hold.

 Magliozzi Crime Family: The undisputed heads of the local Cosa Nostra, the Magliozzi family seems to be the purest example of "true" Mafia lifestyle.
 While they appear in only one story, it is hinted that the Mafia influence in Basin City's underworld is a lot larger than just their family and that there are more families.

 Other groups that have been seen or mentioned in the comics include:

 Tong gangsters: Mentioned, but not seen as of A Dame to Kill For.
 Miho's life was saved by Dwight when he secretly protected her during a fight with several Tong gangsters in a dark alleyway.

 White slavers: Mentioned, but not seen as of A Dame to Kill For.
 Led by a man named Manuel, whose brothers were also involved.
 Were "taken care of" by Dwight prior to the events of A Dame to Kill For.

 Irish mercenaries: Seen during The Big Fat Kill, most of them are evidently former IRA members, as implied by one of the mercenaries referring to his glee at blowing up a public house (British pubs were targeted by the IRA).
 All are killed by Dwight and Miho.

 Sin City yarns

 These are the individual stories, usually referred to as "yarns," set in Frank Miller's Sin City universe.
+They were first published by Dark Horse Comics between April 1991 and April 2000.